huq-industries/sourcekit-ios/README.md

 2. Add the bridging header to your Swift compliler.
 Select the build settings tab for your project and then search for 'Swift Compiler'.
-Under the 'Swift Compiler - Code Generation' section, add your bridging header to the 'Objective-C Bridging Header' field.
+Under the 'Swift Compiler - Code Generation' section, add the path to your bridging header to the 'Objective-C Bridging Header' field.
 Check the location of the header to ensure you get the path right.
 If it is in the root directory, the path will simply be 'ProjectName-Bridging-Header.h'.
 If it is in the project subdirectory, the path will be